memri/pod/docs/RunningServices.md

 ### How services started
 Services are started via **docker**.
-Pod will make sure to set the following environment variables for services running in docker:
+Pod will make sure the following environment variables are set for services running in docker:

 * `POD_FULL_ADDRESS`, the address of Pod to call back, including "http"/"https".
   E.g. you can call `$POD_ADDRESS/v2/version`